jpclipffel/m42pl-dispatchers/README.md

 Core [M42PL] dispatchers.

-## What are M42PL dispatchers ?

-M42PL dispatchers executes M42PL pipelines.
+M42PL dispatchers runs M42PL pipelines.
 They are the glue between a pipeline and an execution framework (single process, multiple processes, Celery, etc.).

 ## Dispatchers list